mlswg/mls-protocol/draft-ietf-mls-protocol.md

 groups by exhausting all available KeyPackages.
 To prevent such a denial-of-service attack, the KeyPackage publication system SHOULD rate-limit KeyPackage requests, especially if not authenticated.

+## Delivery Service Compromise

+MLS is designed to protect the confidentiality and integrity of the group data even in the face of a compromised DS.
+However, a compromised DS can still mount some attacks.
+While it cannot forge messages, it can selectively delay or remove them.
+This can in some cases be observed by detecting gaps in the per-sender generation counter, though it may not always be possible to distinguish an attack from message loss.
+In addition, the DS can permanently block messages to and from a group member.
+This will not always be detectable by other members.
+If an application uses the DS to resolve conflicts between simultaneous Commits (see {{sequencing}}), it is also possible for the DS to influence which Commit is applied, even to the point of preventing a member from ever having its Commits applied.

+When put together, these abilities potentially allow a DS to collude with an attacker who has compromised a member's state to defeat PCS by suppressing the valid Update and Commit messages from the member that would lock out the attacker and update the member's leaf to a new, uncompromised state.
+Aside from the SenderData.generation value, MLS leaves loss detection up to the application.

+## Authentication Service Compromise

+Authentication Service compromise is much more serious than compromise of the Delivery Service.
+A compromised AS can assert a binding for a signature key and identity pair of its choice, thus allowing impersonation of a given user.
+This ability is sufficient to allow the AS to join new groups as if it were that user.
+Depending on the application architecture, it may also be sufficient to allow the compromised AS to join the group as an existing user, for instance as if it were a new device associated with the same user.
+If the application uses a transparency mechanism such as CONIKS
+{{CONIKS}} or Key Transparency {{KT}}, then it may be possible for end users to detect this kind of misbehavior by the AS.
+It is also possible to construct schemes in which the various clients owned by a user vouch for each other, e.g., by signing each others' keys.

 ## Group Fragmentation by Malicious Insiders